josuerushanika/Covid19-healthcareapp/README.md

 # 📖 [COVID19 App] <a name="about-project"></a>

-**[COVID19 App]**  This is a cryptocurrency app that fetches crypto`s from an API and the user can search for a specific coin and see the details of the coin.
+**[COVID19 App]**  The objective of this research is to explore the existing mobile applications developed for the COVID-19 pandemic.
+To obtain  case per  country.

 ## 🛠 Built With <a name="built-with"></a>